dotnet/orleans/Samples/2.3/HealthCheckSample/readme.md

 You can change this port range as appropriate in [Program.cs](./src/Silo/Program.cs) or remove it altogether for a production deployment.

+Please allow the previous silos to come online before starting additional silos.
+This avoids transient conflicts in the bare-bones port detection logic.

 ### Health Checks

 During development, make a GET request to http://localhost:8880 to query the first silo host.
 Replace the port number as appropriate for additional silo hosts.